- Why do people fall out of love?

 Because loving someone is a choice.
 That’s what people mean when they say “relationships are hard work”.

-Usually, the reason for our falling out of love wasn’t anything dramatic.
+Usually, the reason for our falling out of love isn’t a dramatic one.

-We’d get distracted by work and lose touch.
-Everyday annoyances and hurts would build up — we’d tip into Negative Sentiment Override.
-Which is pioneering love researcher John Gottman’s fancy way of saying: We couldn’t stand each other anymore.
+You might get distracted by work and lose touch.
+Everyday annoyances build up — and tip you into Negative Sentiment Override.
+That is pioneering love researcher John Gottman’s fancy way of saying: You can’t stand your partner anymore.

 Negative Sentiment Override = when it starts to feel like you don’t love each other anymore.